-The CIA Library provides reserve services for CIA degree-program classes at the request of individual CIA faculty.
+CIA Gund Library provides course reserve services for CIA degree-program classes at the request of individual CIA faculty.

-The CIA Library makes every effort to comply with current copyright law regarding the use of photocopied material.
+CIA Library makes every effort to comply with current copyright law regarding the use of photocopied materials.

-As with all library circulation records, patron reserve records are confidential.
-Library staff members are not permitted to provide the names of anyone who has used reserve materials.
+As with all library circulation records, records for course reserves borrowing are confidential.
+Library staff is not permitted to provide the names of anyone who has used course reserves materials.